Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 To help resolve the DAO misalignment problem, we have developed the DAO Index, a set of organizing principles (*need to define principles*), operationalized as a questionnaire.

-We promote adherence to the DAO Index principles through a ranking and monitoring platform, avialable as a web UI, of assessments completed with the DAO Index questionnaire.
+We promote adherence to the DAO Index principles through a ranking and monitoring platform, available as a web UI, of assessments completed with the DAO Index questionnaire.

 ### Values?